Shkyrockett/engine/MathGame/Primer.md

 #### Operators and Order of Precidence

-There are a few quirks on the order of precidence of operations.
+There are a few quirks on the order of precedence of operations.

 ##### Addition Subtraction